Dr-naseer123/My-journey-with-python/README.md

 Code to find the sum of the cubes of the first n natural numbers.
 # Day 4
 Code to list the first n natural numbers.
+# Day 5#
+Code to list the first n even natural numbers.